ismailgunayy/frontend-masters-progress/deep-javascript-foundations-v3/README.md

   - **==** is the _more powerful_, _faster_, _cleaner_, and _more sensible_ solution

 - If you **don't know** the types in a comparison
-  - Not knowing types means not fully understanding the code, best to refactor so you can know the types
+  - not knowing types means not fully understanding the code, best to refactor so you can know the types
   - **===** is an obvious signal of not knowing the types to reader, use it as the safest choice if you don't or can't know the types.

 ---